-Stock futures trade lower ahead of monthly jobs report
+Stock futures turn positive ahead of monthly jobs report

 Economists have forecast that job growth reached 182,000 last month, according to Refinitiv

-U.S. equity futures are trading lower ahead of the release of the February employment report as bond yields remain high.
+U.S. equity futures have turned positive ahead of the release of the February employment report as bond yields remain high.

-The major futures indexes suggest a decline of 0.2% when the final trading session of the week begins on Wall Street.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE